 New York is a city of cities.
 Its streets are the result and the sum of immigrants from all corners of the world who wanted to make the American dream a reality.
 Pieces of China, Italy, Korea, Ukraine, and also Japan, intermingle in Manhattan and the other boroughs of New York City.

 Kei Kei works at a small take-away in Little Tokyo that fuses rice and Japanese flavors with the American burger.
-In a brief interview he tells us of his relationship with the neighborhood and his vision of New York.
-He also explains how to prepare Japanese burgers.

 Little Tokyo, a dozen blocks or so of the New York East Village, immerses us in Japanese culture through a large number of restaurants and take-away establishments.
 We can also find toy stores, video games, clothing, supermarkets or even hairdressers that could be taken directly from Shibuya.
 The epicenter is in the triangle that make up Stuyvesant Street, Ninth East and Third Avenue.